Lemon Poppy Seed Thumbprint Cookies

 These lemon poppy seed thumbprint cookies are soft, crumbly land filled with a sweet curd making these cookies the perfect little spring treat.

 But don’t let the looks fool you.
-They are soft, crumbly, almost shortbread texture, lemon cookies rolled in lemon sugar, and are filled with a sweet and tart lemon ‘poppy seed’ curd.
+They are soft, crumbly, shortbread texture, lemon cookies rolled in lemon sugar, and are filled with a sweet and tart lemon ‘poppy seed’ curd.
 I used chia seeds instead of poppy seeds to sneak in some nutrients.
 After all, they look like poppy seeds!
-Chia seeds are a great source of fiber, protein, omega 3s and they make you feel ‘full’ faster.
+Chia seeds are a great source of fiber, protein, and omega 3s and they make you feel ‘full’ faster.
 Just what you need to portion control yourself because these cookies will disappear fast in front of you.
 But feel free to use poppyseeds.

 For the Cookies: